VOLUNTEER IN HAITI

-Wake up hearing the rooster crowing and a few kids from the orphanage downstairs asking if you’ll take them to the beach today … Of course you say yes — An afternoon splashing in nearby Caribbean waters with an armful of your favorite kids is something you can’t say no to.
+Wake up to crowing roosters and a few kids from the orphanage asking if you’ll take them to the beach today … Of course you say yes — An afternoon splashing in Caribbean waters with an armful of your favorite kids is something you can’t say no to!